 Pupils choose one of three possible routes:

-This is the “English Baccalaureate (EBacc)” Route.
+The “English Baccalaureate (EBacc)” Route.
 The EBacc is a term that describes the following group of 6 GCSE subjects: English, Maths, 2 Sciences, a Humanity subject and a Language.
-To qualify for the EBacc, pupils must gain at least grade 5 in English (either Language or Literature) and Maths, and grades A*-C in the other subjects.
+To qualify for the EBacc, pupils must gain at least grade 4 in English (either Language or Literature) and Maths, and grades A*-C in the other subjects.
 Pupils opting for Route 1 must…

-then choose 2 additional subjects from the list of optional subjects.
+- then choose 2 additional subjects from the list of optional GCSE subjects.

-This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve grades 5-9/A*-C in the 6 EBacc subjects but either want to study all GCSEs, or one BTEC course that is an alternative to GCSEs.
-Here pupils must choose 4 subjects from the list of optional subjects.
+This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve grade 4+/C+ in the 6 EBacc subjects but either want to study all GCSEs, or one BTEC course that is an alternative to GCSEs.
+Here pupils must choose four subjects from the list of optional subjects.

 A few pupils will be following individually-tailored programmes of study and activities.
 These may include work experience placements, practical activities in school, as well as studying basic subjects.

-In offering this broad range of subjects, every attempt is made to accommodate the individual’s own choices, and groups are organised so that the work is aimed at a level and pace right for the group.
+In offering this broad range of subjects, every attempt is made to accommodate the individual’s own choices, but occasionally, some pupils are required to take their Reserve choice.